muhammad-sufyan5/sufyan-laravel-migration-lint-package/docs-site/docs/ci-cd.md

 - This prevents known legacy issues from reappearing in reports.
 - 🧩 Use --json output to generate structured reports for custom dashboards.
 - You can also upload the JSON artifact for analysis.
+- � **Suggestions are included** in both CLI and JSON output — use them to guide developers on fixes.
-- 🚦 Fail fast: set 'severity_threshold' => 'error' in config to stop deployments on risky migrations.
+- �🚦 Fail fast: set 'severity_threshold' => 'error' in config to stop deployments on risky migrations.
 - 🔁 Run on every PR — this ensures every migration is linted before merge.

 ---